-The school actively engages with its local partners in relation to peer-on-peer abuse, and works closely with, for example, Newcastle Safeguarding Children Partnership (NSCP), Newcastle MASH, children's social care, and/or other relevant agencies, and other schools.
+The school actively engages with its local partners in relation to child-on-child abuse, and works closely with, for example, Newcastle Safeguarding Children Partnership (NSCP), Newcastle MASH, children's social care, and/or other relevant agencies, and other schools.
 The school also utilises independent safeguarding advisors, Clennell Education Services to support our approach.

-The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early and appropriately handle cases of peer-on-peer abuse.
+The relationships the school has built with these partners are essential to ensuring that the school is able to prevent, identify early and appropriately handle cases of child on child abuse.
 They help the school:

-- to develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist; - to ensure that our students are able to access the range of services and support they need quickly; - to support and help inform our local community's response to peer-on-peer abuse; - to increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our students.
+- to develop a good awareness and understanding of the different referral pathways that operate in its local area, as well as the preventative and support services which exist; - to ensure that our students are able to access the range of services and support they need quickly; - to support and help inform our local community's response to child-on-child abuse; - to increase our awareness and understanding of any concerning trends and emerging risks in our local area to enable us to take preventative action to minimise the risk of these being experienced by our students.

-The school actively refers concerns/allegations of peer-on-peer abuse where necessary to children's social care, and/or other relevant agencies.
+The school actively refers concerns/allegations of child-on-child abuse where necessary to children's social care, and/or other relevant agencies.

-This is particularly important because peer-on-peer abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
+This is particularly important because child-on-child abuse can be a complex issue, and even more so where wider safeguarding concerns exist.
 It is often not appropriate for one single agency (where the incident cannot be managed internally) to try to address the issue alone - it requires effective partnership working.

-RESPONDING TO CONCERNS OR ALLEGATIONS OF PEER-ON-PEER ABUSE
+RESPONDING TO CONCERNS OR ALLEGATIONS OF CHILD-ON-CHILD ABUSE